peercoin/FindstakeJS/README.md

 =====
 ### Getting to know in advance when to mint your Peercoins (protocol version v.05)

-FindstakeJS originates from Kac-'s Findstake project, a tool written in Go to predict stakes but ported to JavaScript (and rewritten in TypeScript).
+FindstakeJS originates from Kac-'s Findstake project, a tool written in Go to predict stakes but ported to JavaScript (and rewritten in TypeScript, vuejs and c#).
-UI, webserver and database all in one (preferably typed) language.

 Most cryptocoin mining requires specialized hardware, but Peercoin minting can be done on any computer.
 Minting is energy-efficient, because it is based on the Peercoins you hold, rather than on your processing power.

 **But Peercoin can even be more energy-efficient! **

 With FindstakeJS, there is no need to leave Peercoin wallet on 24-7 anymore.
-Find out in advance and startup your wallet just before it finds a block and help secure the network.
+Find out in advance when to mint and startup your wallet just before it finds a block and help secure the network.

 #### Screenshot:
 ![Alt text](https://imgur.com/Gm4n6Ge.png "FindstakeJS v0.5.11")